andGarc/simple-sale-system/README.md

 ## Running the Simulation

+1. Use the `makefile` to create a results folder.
-The run.py script is used to ultimately run a simulation.
+2. The run.py script is used to ultimately run a simulation.
 It loads the simulation settings from the specified configuration yaml file.

     * baseline.yaml is set up to run the simulation with the baseline 3 marketing campaigns
     * You can create your own yaml configuration file to apply other marketing campaigns